Feature: #107826 - Introduce Extbase action authorization attribute

 Require specific user groups

 The requireGroups parameter accepts an array of frontend user group identifiers.
 Groups can be specified either by their UID (recommended) or by their title.
-If multiple groups are specified, the user must be a member of at least one of the groups (OR logic).
+If multiple groups are specified, the user must be a member of at least one group (OR logic).

 EXT:my_extension/Classes/Controller/MyController.php